 I found all the fabric at Goodwill ($1 a yard minus my 20% off coupon = cheap!)and it was brand new denim, pinstripe blue, and sort of stretch cotton canvas for the lining – all found at different times.
 Never miss an opportunity to peruse the aisles of fabric for great finds!

 See how it sits up all by itself so that my toddler-turned-big-boy can reach in for his equipment.
-I added a cut of thin foam to line the base which adds to the sturdiness.
+Also, I add a cut of thin foam to line the base which adds to the sturdiness.

 Now for the fun bird graphic.
 Did you know there is no need to buy the expensive inkjet fabric sheets and that you can make your own?